 Do you have to soak sweet potatoes before air frying?

 No, you don’t have to soak sweet potatoes before air-frying them.
 In fact, the dryer the sweet potato is, the better it will crisp up.

 Why are my sweet potatoes not crispy in the air fryer?

 If your sweet potatoes aren’t crisping up in the air fryer, it’s likely the cause of too much moisture.
 Once you wash your potatoes, make sure they are dry by patting them with a cloth.
 Next, ensure there is no overcrowding in the basket.
 Leave enough room for the air to properly circulate.

 Easy Air Fryer Sweet Potato Recipe

-- Salt, butter, other seasonings as desired
+- Other seasoning as desired

 - Place the sweet potatoes inside your air fryer basket.
 Set it to 380F, and cook the sweet potatoes in the air fryer for 40 minutes.